 Protecting pupils from the risk of radicalisation is part of the school's wider safeguarding duties.
-The school will actively assess the risk of pupils being drawn into terrorism.
-Staff will be alert to changes in pupils' behaviour which could indicate that they may be in need of help or protection.

-Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include making a referral to the Channel programme.
+The school will actively assess the risk of pupils being radicalised and drawn into extremism and/or terrorism.
+Staff will be alert to changes in pupils' behaviour which could indicate that they may need help or protection.
+Staff will use their professional judgement to identify pupils who may be susceptible to extremist ideologies and radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
 The school will work with local safeguarding arrangements as appropriate.

 The school will ensure that they engage with parents and families, as they are in a key position to spot signs of radicalisation.
 In doing so, the school will assist and advise family members who raise concerns and provide information for support mechanisms.
 Any concerns over radicalisation will be discussed with the pupil's parents, unless the school has reason to believe that the child would be placed at risk as a result.